Jane Bowles: Death

 Bowles, who was an alcoholic, suffered a stroke in 1957 at age 40.
 The stroke affected her sight and mental capacity, but she pushed through her health problems and continued to write.
 Her health continued to decline despite various treatments in England and the United States until she had to be admitted to a clinic in Málaga, Spain, where she died in 1973, at age 56.

 Legacy

-In Paul Bowles's semi-autobiographical novel The Sheltering Sky, the characters Port and Kit Moresby were based on him and his wife.
+In Paul Bowles' semi-autobiographical novel The Sheltering Sky, the characters Port and Kit Moresby were based on him and his wife.
 Debra Winger played Kit in the film adaptation of the novel.
+Although Bowles' literary output was not substantial in terms of volume, she was highly respected, with Truman Capote calling her "one of the really original pure stylists" and Tennessee Williams calling her "the most important writer of prose fiction in modern American letters."